zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/manage-a-node-on-your-chef-server/4/_index.md

 ### Confirm the result on a Windows Server node

-From your Windows Server node, the following to write <code class="file-path">hello.txt</code> to the console.
+From your Windows Server node, run this to write <code class="file-path">hello.txt</code> to the console.

 ```ps
 $ Get-Content C:\chef\cache\hello.txt